MicrosoftDocs/azure-video-indexer/azure-video-indexer/indexing-configuration-guide.md

 1. Delete the files with the [Video Indexer portal](https://www.videoindexer.ai/).
 1. Use the [Delete Video](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Delete-Video) or [Delete Video Source File](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Delete-Video-Source-File) request.
 1. If you don't need to keep the original media file in storage, when using the API, set the `retentionPeriod` parameter to between 1-7.
-The video is deleted 1-7 days after it was indexed.
+The indexed video and everything related to it, the source file, insights, etc. are deleted 1-7 days after indexing.